devprohan/Backend/Notes.md

 ### Payload : It Contains data about user and issued and expired timestamp

 ### Signature : It has Secret Key

+# File Upload Or Handeling:-

+## Step-by-Step Flow:-

+- User uploads a file (image/pdf/video) from frontend.
+- Use Multer to store it temporarily
+- File is sent to your Node.js backend.
+- Backend uses Cloudinary SDK to upload the file to Cloudinary.
+- Cloudinary returns a URL, which is stored in MongoDB.
+- You serve that URL to the frontend to display the image.

+- Here We Use Cloudinary Site For Uploading and Handeling Files
+- We also use Multer or express.js file upload packages
+- Cloudinary ham Utilities me rakhte hai
+- In cloudinary think alredy the file is in local server hame bs ise path deke cloudinary pe upload krna he uske baad cloudinary use aws ya upr server upload krega

+## Steps :-

+- import cloudinary and fs
+- env me clodinary name , API key, API secret store krde
+- then cloudinary config ({ process.env}) krke info fill up krdo
+- then uploadonCloudinary name ka func banao usme phle check kro ki localpath hai ya nh then he to cloudinary.uploder.upload lagake usme url daldo aur resourse type : auto krdo aur succefull msg print krdo
+- async await aur try catch lgado in sabko response me store krdo
+- In catch section : error ane pr bh file to bnti h isliye fs.unlink krne ka

+## Multer :-
+- It is a middleware part
+- Use of multer is to parse files qki express me ye nh file parse nh hota